Free Shipping On Orders $75+

 Understanding Cognitive Aging

 Some slowing of thinking speed is common with age.
-Dementia, however, is not a normal part of aging.
-Many factors that affect heart health also affect brain health.
+Many factors that affect heart health also affect focus.

 What the evidence shows